feremabraz/github-follow-unfollow/README.md

 # github-follow-unfollow

-Executable script that runs daily via a cronjob, powered by Github Actions.
+Local script that runs daily via a cronjob.

 # How to develop?